 Here’s an example of a flexible gymnast doing a floor pose.

-Quality of Expression
+Expression

 One of the greatest examples of expression and artistry in recent gymnastics history is Laurie Hernandez.
 Her floor routine was so expressive that it earned her the nickname “The Human Emoji”.
 Here’s a video of this incredible routine, choreographed right down to the facial expression in each moment.